smartcontracts/simple-optimism-node/README.md

 sudo docker run hello-world
 ```

-(For non-root user) After logged out and logged back in, test if docker is working by running.
+(For non-root user) After logging out and in, test if docker is working by running.

 ```sh
 docker ps
 ```

-It should returns an empty container list without having any error.
-Otherwise, restart your machine if there are errors.
+This should return an empty container list.
+If an error is returned, restart your machine.

 ### MacOS configure virtual disk limit

-If using Docker Desktop on MacOS you may need to increase the virtual disk
-limit since the default size will likely not be enough to hold the chaindata
+If using Docker Desktop on MacOS you will most likely need to increase the virtual disk limit in order to accomodate the chaindata directory.
+This can be done by opening Docker Desktop, going to Settings -> Resources -> Advanced and increasing the disk image size.
-for any chains that have been operating for a while.
-This can be done by
-opening Docker Desktop, going to Settings -> Resources -> Advanced and
-increasing the disk image size.

 ### Clone the Repository